iandailis/Palettizer/README.md

 Also don't worry about it.

 * *Error (127001): Can't find Memory Initialization File or Hexadecimal (Intel-Format) File ./<image_name>/<image_name>.mif for ROM instance ALTSYNCRAM*
-This one you worry about.
 The comment on <image_name>_rom.sv (7) is a compiler directive to initialize the inferred M9K memory with the contents in a given .mif file.
 This error message means it couldn't find the generated .mif file.
 There are a few things you can do here:
 	* Option 1 (recommended): Make sure the generated folder is in the same place as the .qpf (quartus project) file.
 The specified path in the generated rom assumes this.
 	* Option 2 (could be easier): Change the path in the compiler directive to the actual path of the generated .mif file.
 It could also be an absolute path.